Vamos (football chant)

-Vamos ('Let's go!'), also known as Esta Tarde ('This Afternoon') or Esta Noche ('Tonight'), is a popular Spanish-language football chant from Peru attributed to the Trinchera Norte (Northern Trench), the barra brava of Lima sports club Universitario de Deportes.
-Trinchera Norte invented the chant in the early 1990s to cheer Universitario; it has since been slightly modified by supporters of other football clubs, such as Minnesota United FC, Orlando City SC, D.C.
+Vamos ('Let's go!'), also known as Esta Tarde ('This Afternoon') or Esta Noche ('Tonight'), is a Spanish-language football chant from Peru attributed to the Trinchera Norte (Northern Trench), the barra brava of Lima sports club Universitario de Deportes.
+Trinchera Norte invented the chant in the early 1990s to cheer Universitario; it has since been modified by supporters of other football clubs, such as Minnesota United FC, Orlando City SC, D.C.
 United, and Club Universidad de Chile, as well as by the fans of the national teams from Chile, Ecuador, and Peru.

 The chant's melody is similar to the Portuguese-language cheer Eu Sou Brasileiro (I Am Brazilian), invented in 1949 by the Brazilian teacher Nelson Biasoli.

 History

 Universitario's barra brava

 Peruvian club Universitario's organized football supporters, Trinchera Norte, created the Vamos chant in the early 1990s, originally naming the cheer as Esta Tarde.
 The chant has also been adapted by supporters of Peru's national team as ¡Vamos peruanos!
 (Let's go Peruvians!).
-During the qualification process for the Russia 2018 World Cup, Peruvians notably sung the chant alongside Argentines disgruntled by the performance of Argentina's national team at the La Bombonera stadium.
+During the qualification process for the Russia 2018 World Cup, Peruvians sang the chant alongside Argentines disgruntled by the performance of Argentina's national team at the La Bombonera stadium.